Spot analysis from Carnegie scholars on events relating to the Middle East and North Africa.

 Today, four of the five pillars that had sustained Lebanon are collapsing, creating fears for the future.

-In an interview, Raphaël Lefèvre discusses the transformation of Lebanon’s Salafis.
+In an interview, Dan Azzi discusses the many facets of Lebanon’s financial crisis.